How to Plan the Perfect Maldives Vacation at the Best New Hotels

-Made up of 26 atolls spanning 1,190 different islands (of these, less than a third are inhabited) the Maldives are like one giant jigsaw puzzle of sandbars and lagoons.
-An impressive number of marine species have made their homes in the surrounding reefs and, as a result, the Maldives are particularly popular among scuba divers.
+Made up of 26 atolls spanning 1,190 different islands (of these, less than a third are inhabited), the Maldives are like one giant jigsaw puzzle of sandbars and lagoons.
+An impressive number of marine species have made their homes in the surrounding reefs and, as a result, a Maldives vacation is particularly popular among scuba divers.

 The Maldives are where people come to experience island life at its most relaxed — and most beautiful.
-Whether you're criss-crossing coral reefs in a glass-bottomed boat, or dozing off in your private overwater bungalow, the chances of returning home disappointed are slim to none.
-As noted author Adrian Neville writes, “It’s hard to have a bad holiday in the Maldives.”
+Whether you're criss-crossing coral reefs in a glass-bottomed boat or dozing off in your private overwater bungalow, the chances of returning home disappointed are slim to none.
+Here's everything you need to know to plan the perfect Maldives vacation.

 Within each of the island chain's ring-shaped atolls — North Ari Atoll, South Ari Atoll, Laamu Atoll, and so on — is a group of different islands typically anchored by a small airport.
-In the case of Kaafu Atoll, it’s home to Velana International Airport, which is the main entry point for all travelers.
+The Kaafu Atoll is home to Velana International Airport, which is the main entry point for all travelers.
 This main airport, near the capital island of Malé, is where you'll likely start your Maldives vacation.
 From here, you'll need to arrange a separate flight or speedboat transfer to get to your individual hotel — and if you're resort hopping, you may need to take more than one seaplane or boat to get around the Maldives.
 Often the luxury hotels can help you organize a seaplane or boat transport to your final destination.
 You can also hire your own speedboat transfer through companies like Atoll Transfer or take a public ferry between islands.

 The Maldives are full of dreamy, relatively untouched islands, and one of the joys of vacationing here is venturing beyond your hotel.
 A typical excursion might include fishing at sunset in a 60-foot dhoni (a traditional Maldivian wooden boat).
 Another favorite is island hopping, when resort guests are taken to a handful of nearby islands and properties to snorkel and explore on land (a packed or barbecue lunch is almost always included).
 Some hotels even offer intimate escapes for couples.
 Just imagine being taken out to a deserted beach in a dinghy, where you're left to enjoy the company of your significant other for the entire afternoon, equipped with only a fully stocked picnic basket and a mobile phone in case of emergencies.